-In response to the COVID-19 crisis, U.S. Senator Bernie Sanders and U.S. Representative Pramila Jayapal introduced the “Health Care Emergency Guarantee Act” on May 15, 2020.
+In response to the COVID-19 crisis, U.S. Senator Bernie Sanders and U.S. Representative Pramila Jayapal introduced the “Health Care Emergency Guarantee Act” (HR 6909 and S 3790) on May 15, 2020.
 The Bill calls on Medicare to pay for all necessary medical expenses for all uninsured Americans, including those recently losing their employment-based coverage.
 Medicare would also pay all out-of-pocket expenses for those currently covered by private insurance, traditional Medicare, Medicaid and other public health programs.

 In effect, all Americans would have access to comprehensive healthcare without any financial barriers until a COVID 19 vaccine is widely available.
 No enrollment would be necessary and all residents of the U.S. would be covered.
 The Bill empowers Medicare to purchase and distribute drugs and medical equipment at the same rates as negotiated by the Veterans Administration.
 It places a moratorium on medical debt collection and surprise billing and requires private insurers to maintain their levels of coverage and reimbursement for the duration of the crisis.